olelong/42_miniRT/README.md

 Type the command ``` make ```
 Launch the executable ``` ./minirt ``` followed by a .rt file like ```maps/home.rt```

+Please note that the more complex the map is, the longer the loading time will be.

 -> The .rt files are files that are used to configure scenes.
 There are some examples of configuration files .rt in the map folder but you can configure your own.
 (See how below)